extremenetworks/ipfabric-docs/docs/source/solutions/essentials/workflows.rst

 Pre-requisites for HTTPS
 ~~~~~~~~~~~~~~~~~~~~~~~~
-If HTTPS is enabled on the device, REST APIs will use HTTPS.
-Following set up must be done on the automation server prior to interacting with a device over HTTPS:
+The following set up must be done on the devices and automation server in order for REST APIs to use HTTPS:

 1. Enable HTTPS on SLX and/or VDX devices.